CesMak/witches_ai/README.md

 ## PPO Algorithm
-trying to adapt [Big2] for witches (https://github.com/henrycharlesworth/big2_PPOalgorithm)
+trying to adapt [Big2](https://github.com/henrycharlesworth/big2_PPOalgorithm) for witches.

 use python 3.5.2, tf, stable-baselines(pip install stable-baselines) baselines is not used cause of mujo license!